owlike/genson/website/Documentation/Extensions.md

 This means that if a bundle says you won't serialize null values and you tell the builder the contrary, the bundle will win.
 This has been designed this way because we consider that the configuration supplied by a Bundle is required by it, in order to work.

+For example you can implement a Bundle providing some common features for your company.

+{% highlight java %}
+public class MyBundle extends GensonBundle {
+  @Override
+  public void configure(GensonBuilder builder) {
+    // use the builder to configure & register your components }
+}

+// then register your bundle
+Genson genson = new GensonBuilder().withBundle(new MyBundle()).create();
+{% endhighlight %}

 ##JAX-RS: Jersey & cie##

 To enable json support in JAX-RS implementations with Genson, just drop the jar into your classpath.